inf380p/fall2021/_posts/elliott/2020-11-18-python-web-final.md

 - **Attributes** are like **variables** that only apply to an object.
 Think of `tina.x`
 - **Methods**  are like **functions** that only can be called from an object.
 Think of `tina.forward(100)

-# Final Projects Brainstorms

-Time to make our final pairs & groups.

-* Pair up
-* Merge Final Idea
-* **Group Up** and discuss with your group

-Go around, state your proposed project, and work with the group to critique and strengthen it.
-Ask questions of each other!
-Take notes on how you'd revise your plan in light of the feedback you've gotten.
-At the end of class or tonight, Revise your plan as described in assignments.

 # For tomorrow